temporalio/documentation/docs/java/how-to-pass-an-authorization-header-in-java.md

 ---
 id: how-to-provide-an-authorization-token-in-java
-title: How to provide an Authorization Token in Java
+title: How to provide an Authorization Token in Java (JWT)
 description: Providing authorization header to Temporal Server in Java SDK including JWT tokens
 sidebar_label: Authorization
 tags: